rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-delete-associated-ip-address-servers-serverid-ip-associations-ipaddressid.rst

     DELETE /servers/{serverID}/ip_associations/{IPAddressID}

-Deletes a specified associated IP address.

 This operation deletes the specified associated IP address, using the associated IP address ID.

 This table shows the possible response codes for this operation: